-• Commercial paper is an unsecured promissory note.
+• Commercial paper is an unsecured promissory note and should be reported on the FR 2900.

 Due Bills

 - A due bill is an instrument evidencing the obligation of a seller to deliver securities at some future date. - If the due bill is not collateralized within 3 business days, it becomes reservable on the fourth business day regardless of the purpose of the due bill and to whom it was issued.